SourenP/hisho/README.md

   - Written with the help of resources listed in [#Resources](#resources).
 - **Pros**:
   - Simple
+  - Avoids external fragmentation to a certain degree
+  - Memory blocks are aligned
 - **Cons**:
   - 16 byte overhead due to header size (todo)
   - Internal fragmentation due to: